2024 Gillette Pilatus PC-12 crash: Crash

 About 1 p.m.
-Mountain Time in Campbell County, Wyoming, a Pilatus PC-12/47E single-engine aircraft crashed north of Gillette, about 223 miles north of Cheyenne, the capital of Wyoming.
+Mountain Time in Campbell County, Wyoming, a Pilatus PC-12/47E single-engine aircraft crashed north of Gillette, about 223 mi north of Cheyenne, the capital of Wyoming.
 The crash started a wildfire which firefighters contained to an area smaller than one square mile.
 After the fire was extinguished, crews remained on site for a time to watch for hotspots and reignition.

 Initial reports indicated that an "auto pilot issue during flight" contributed to the crash.
 A representative said that investigators would travel to the crash site to examine the aircraft and wreckage before removing it for transport to an investigative facility.